HikingSheep/Testy_Rasbian/README.md

 /ls + available folder name - list files in the specified folder /dw + /location(folder name)/file name - download specified file

->_/play function was tested only on youtube, vk, vimeo Since Spotfiy has a lot of restrictions, it allows playback only through certified applications and Web Player_

 >_Drop images, video or documents in chat to upload them to the host machine.
 Can be viewed through /ls command after they are uploaded_